NevaeH-9/dangerous-dog-attack/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from Open Data Toronto.
+-   `data/raw_data` contains the raw data as obtained from Open Data Toronto and simulated data from simulation
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `other` contains details about LLM chat interactions, and sketches of table and graphs expecting
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.